John B. Adams, Jr. ‘71

-Mr. Mansfield began his career at Mansfield Oil Company in 1979 as manager of Pipeline Trading and Wholesale Marketing, headquartered in Houston, Texas.
-He was named President of the 100 store chain that spanned the southeastern United States.
-Mr. Mansfield now serves as CEO of Indigo Energy, part of the Indigo family of companies founded in 2000.
-He is a 1978 graduate of Hampden-Sydney College.
+John began his career at Mansfield Oil Company in 1979 as manager of Pipeline Trading and Wholesale Marketing, headquartered in Houston, Texas.
+With the addition of Kangaroo Convenience Stores to the company in 1981, John was named President of the 100 store chain that spanned the southeastern United States.

 Chairman, KITCO Fiber Optics, Virginia Beach, VA